Hands-On Robotics with Arduino, Build 13 robot projects

-Learn the basic concepts, constructions and programming required to build a fully function Time Control Robot from Scratch.
-You will need the simplest but the most powerful and advanced Micro-Controller board called the Arduino UNO for building your Robot.
+Curious about controlling a Robot with smartphone, you have come to the right place.
+Learn the basic concept and programming required to design a fully functional Arduino Robot.
+For this course you will need the simplest but the most powerful and advanced Micro-Controller board called the Arduino UNO and a Bluetooth along with some basic electronics component.

 Robotics is fundamentally a branch of technology that deals with the design, construction, operation, and application of robots.
-It is powerful tool to understand the basic concepts of Computer Science, Mechanical engineering, and Electronics engineering.
-We will use a simplified version of C++ language for programming our Robot using the Arduino IDE.
+It is a powerful tool to understand the basic concepts of Computer Science, Mechanical engineering, and Electronics engineering.
+In this Arduino robot course will use a simplified version of C++ language for programming our Robot using the Arduino IDE.

 Course Content and Overview

-This course is designed for anyone interested in learning the basics of Robot design and programming.
-No coding experience is required; all you need is an Arduino, some low cost hardware and electronics component for building the Robot
+This course is designed for students interested in controlling an Arduino Robot with Android Smartphone.
+No coding experience is required; all you need is an Arduino, Bluetooth, some low cost hardware and electronics component for building the Robot.
+We will start from basics of Arduino programming and then move to higher topics.

 Construction of Robot